“He who controls the past controls the future. He who controls the present controls the past.”

 To contest the present, re-interpret the past and shape the future, in other words, to consciously make history, we need resources: ideas, organizations, and institutions dedicated to a world free of exploitation and oppression.

 Peoples’ History Walking Tours promotes engagement with history and with key organizations, businesses and institutions that are part of the activist left in Ottawa-Gatineau (what Alan Sears calls the “social infrastructure of resistance” in his important book, the Next New Left).

 Below are a few key resources you might want to consult to learn more about Ottawa-Gatineau and be active in making history.
 Over time, more will be added.

 Workers History Museum: The WHM is a new virtual museum that will interest anyone excited by peoples’ history.
 Founded in 2011, and supported by the 150+ volunteers who are its members, the WHM has already mounted several travelling exhibits, collected valuable artefacts, sponsored a number of meetings and cultural events, and begun various projects to document and explain the history of workers in this region.

 Octopus Books: Founded in 1969, Octopus Books is an important Ottawa institution that supports social justice groups, the labour movement and the left.
 More than just a bookstore, Octopus plays an active role in stimulating discussion on the Ottawa left with its book launches, ‘community classroom’ and other sponsored events.
-As a sign of its continuing success in the age of Amazon and Chapters, Octopus Books has added a downtown location (251 Bank St., second floor) to its home location (116 Third Ave. near Bank St.) in the Glebe.
-Note: Both locations can get you copies of books mentioned on this site because of their relevance to the tours offered by Peoples’ History Walking Tours.
+Octopus books is located at 116 Third Ave. (near Bank St.) in the Glebe.
+Note: Octopus can get you a copy of many of the books mentioned on this site or during our tours.

 Classic books in the tradition of Peoples’ History / History From Below include: